The Maple Ridge Burrards’ misery continues.

 On one side, you heard loud music and boisterous chatter emanating from the Langley Thunder dressing room.

-Minutes earlier, the 2011 Western Lacrosse Association playoff champion Thunder had finished off the Maple Ridge Burrards by a 16-11 count.
+Minutes earlier, the defending Western Lacrosse Association playoff champion Thunder had finished off the Maple Ridge Burrards by a 16-11 count.

-"I thought we played really well," Thunder head coach Rod Jensen said.
-"We had a couple lapses, they got a couple shorthanded goals, but if I asked either goalie if they were happy with their game, they would say no."
+“I thought we played really well,” Thunder head coach Rod Jensen said.
+“We had a couple lapses, they got a couple shorthanded goals, but if I asked either goalie if they were happy with their game, they would say no. We get the regular goaltending, what they’re capable of doing, then I think we run away with this.”

 Stroll through the hallway to the visitors’ side, and you hear very little, except the low voices of the coaches, having a pow-wow outside their dressing room.